microsoft/vscode-wiki/Extension-Authoring:-Adopting-Multi-Root-Workspace-APIs.md

 ## Language Client / Language Server

-Since language servers usually act on a workspace they are also affected by the introduction of multi-root folders.
-As for normal extension the author of a language server needs to check for the following things and adopt the code accordingly:
+Since language servers usually act on a workspace they are also affected by the introduction of multi-root workspaces.
+A language server extension needs to check for the following items and adopt its code accordingly:

 - if the server accesses the `rootPath` or `rootURI` property of the `InitializeParams` passed in the [`initialize` request](https://github.com/Microsoft/language-server-protocol/blob/master/protocol.md#initialize) then the language server must instead use the proposed property `workspaceFolders`.
 Since workspace folders can come and go dynamically the server also need to register for `workspace/didChangeWorkspaceFolders` notifications.
 The corresponding protocol is still in proposed state.
 The documentation can be found [here](https://github.com/Microsoft/vscode-languageserver-node/blob/master/protocol/src/protocol.workspaceFolders.proposed.md).